 At Abbots Hall we utilise the school grounds and the local area for field work opportunities as well as working with outside agencies to provide children with first-hand experiences and enhance teaching and learning.
 Tasks both inside and outside of the classroom are designed to be inclusive and provide appropriate challenges for all learners.

 We hope Geography at Abbot’s Hall allows children to challenge themselves by exploring, navigating and understanding the world around them.
 This is reinforced by the prospect of reaching aspirations by learning key geographical knowledge and skills that are essential for the community and wider life.
-From understanding and recognising concerns within the environment we prosper that children are able to go on and influence sustainable development.
+From understanding and recognising concerns within the environment, children are able to understand their responsibility as citizens and take action to influence sustainable development.
 Children progressively deepen their knowledge and skills in school, to not only meet the National Curriculum but to prepare them to become secure geographers in secondary school and beyond.

 You can learn more about geography at Abbot's Hall using the tabs below and also learn about our ECO team here: